rizi85/forge/sparks/summarize_page/summarize_page.md

 Read the article on the page and make a short summary in five key points.
-Present the information as a bullet list.
+Translate to English and present the information as a bullet list.